-If the paper is pulled against the system, that’s your intake, if it’s pushed away, that’s your exhaust.
+If the paper is pulled against the system, that is your intake, if it is pushed away, that is your exhaust.
 What you want to do is blow your air into the exhaust first, then the intake, and then back to the exhaust.
 What happens in laptops is that dust and hair will be pulled into the intake, and will become stuck in the exhaust.
-So you want to loosen that section first, most of the dust will exit through the intake, blowing through the intake will then force more of that dust out through the exhaust.
+So you what you want to do is loosen that section first, most of the dust will exit through the intake, blowing through the intake will then force more of that dust out through the exhaust.

 Also be sure to clean your keyboard and mouse.
 You can spray the canned air across the keyboard in a sweeping motion to get most dirt and other items out.
 Be sure to keep the can as upright as possible.
-If you’d like to use disinfectant or a cleaner, DO NOT spray the keyboard directly.
+If you would like to use disinfectant or a cleaner, DO NOT spray the keyboard directly.
 This is especially true for laptops.
 Simply spray a rag or paper towel with the cleaner and wipe it across the keyboard.
-You don’t need much pressure, and be especially careful once again on laptops as their keys can be dislodged if caught on the edge of the towel.
+You do not need much pressure, and be especially careful once again on laptops as their keys can be dislodged if caught on the edge of the towel.

-If you’d prefer a deeper cleaning of the system, we offer a physical cleaning service in shop only.
+If you would prefer a deeper cleaning of the system, we offer a physical cleaning service in shop only.
 We will disassemble the system to a point that gives us full access to the computer internals and then clean the system this way.
 This cleaning is more efficient as the dust that is knocked loose can exit the casing, instead of simply relocating.

 Frankenstein Computers has been taking care of our happy clients since 1999.
-We specialize in affordable IT Support, IT Service, MAC repair, PC Repair, Virus Removal, and much more.
+We specialize in affordable IT Support, IT Service, MAC repair, PC Repair, Virus Removal, web design and much more.
 Give us a call for remote support or drop in to drop off.
 Check out what our clients are saying about us on Yelp!